-At UCSD, I was required to take classes like ‘Drugs and Neuroscience,’ ‘Drugs and the Brain, Mind + Culture,’ ‘Cognitive Ethnography,’ ‘Systems Neuroscience,’ and more (twist my arm!).
+I majored in Cognitive Neuroscience at the University of California in San Deigo.
+I was required to take classes like ‘Drugs and Neuroscience,’ ‘Drugs and the Brain, Mind + Culture,’ ‘Cognitive Ethnography,’ ‘Systems Neuroscience,’ and more (twist my arm!).
+[Although, I will say, not the easiest thing to do when you’re battling your own mental and emotional health.]

 It seemed like stigma, before just an abstract word with a bit of stickiness, morphed into this being I could suddenly see.
 I wanted to introduce myself to Stigma…to get acquainted with her a bit, maybe ask her where she came from and why the hell she liked ruining lives.
 And then slowly, carefully, I began to understand her.
 I dove into a pool of question marks concerning Mary Jane and her origin, uses and efficacy.
 I paired that with the study of the brain and its biases (and was even able to sneak a little German study in there).